 He had me in stitches as we hid behind a bookshelf in the green room at the Sydney Writers Festival.

 The former doctor spoke without prompted about possibly going to childcare with Eddie Izzard, working as a storytelling armchair, and using paper clips to hold together his story ideas.

-Nick's novels 48 Shades of Brown, Zigzag Street and Perfect Skin are all young adult classic.
+Nick's novels 48 Shades of Brown, Zigzag Street and Perfect Skin are all young adult classics.
 His latest novel for adults is Analogue Men.

 Two actors in a room usually lends itself to a lot of hamming up and playing around.

-Screenwriter Craig Pearce delivered on all those dreams and more in our conversation, with charming anecdotes about the painful process of getting what you see in your head out onto a piece of paper, and what a young rockstar Shakespeare's life would have looked like in Elizabethan England.
+Screenwriter Craig Pearce delivered on all those dreams and more in our conversation.
+I was the lucky audience to anecdotes about the painful process of getting what you see in your head out onto a piece of paper, and what a young rockstar Shakespeare's life would have looked like in Elizabethan England.

-Craig has won a BAFTA and AFI awards for his work with Baz Luhrmann in Strictly Ballroom, Romeo + Juliet, Moulin Rouge! and The Great Gatsby, and as of our conversation was just about to start production on a musical version of Strictly Ballroom and a TV series, Will, based on the life of a young Shakespeare.
+Craig has won BAFTA and AFI awards for his work with Baz Luhrmann in Strictly Ballroom, Romeo + Juliet, Moulin Rouge! and The Great Gatsby.
+As of our conversation, he was just about to start production on a musical version of Strictly Ballroom and a TV series, Will, based on the life of a young Shakespeare.